1seanob1337/DC-Metro-Crime-Data-2007---2017/README.md

 # Is there any correlation between the time of the day and the occurrence of homicides?

 Let's address our first question: Is there any correlation between the time of day and the occurrence of homicides?
 After analyzing the dataset, I found a weak correlation, at best, between time of day, homicides, and shift.
 This was the case even when favoring the 'Evening/Midnight Shift.'
-Therefore, we can conclude that the time of day over the last decade does not significantly impact the occurrence of homicides.
+Therefore, we can conclude that the time of day over the specified decade does not significantly impact the occurrence of homicides.

 <img src="./img/Correlation_Heatmap.png">